 The International Customer Satisfaction (ICS) standard is an international quality standard that facilitates the development and implementation of a quality management system (QMS).
 ISO 9001 certification enables every business to work toward a quality objective (ISO Update 2017.)
 There are several ways for measuring customer happiness, but ignoring the fundamentals of how to assess customer satisfaction can be costly to a company.
 Customer satisfaction measurement is the process of gathering data and presenting information about how happy or dissatisfied consumers are with products and services.
-Data collecting aids the company in determining what is causing the low level of satisfaction.(Siebert & Catapan, 2019) This will encourage customers to the enhancement of service delivery.
+Data collecting aids the company in determining what is causing the low level of satisfaction.
+(Siebert & Catapan, 2019) This will encourage customers to concentrate on the company's operations.
+Furthermore, it contributes to the enhancement of service delivery.